Keycloak Configuring MySQL Database

 .\kc.bat start-dev

-9. Go to browser and open http://localhost:8080.
-You should see the Keycloak Admin Console.
+9. Go to your browser and open http://localhost:8080.
+You will see the Keycloak Admin Console.